Dirty Cash (Money Talks): Chart performance

-"Dirty Cash" reached number one in the Netherlands for two weeks and was a top-10 hit also in Belgium, Ireland, Luxembourg and the United Kingdom.
+In Europe, "Dirty Cash" reached number one in the Netherlands for two weeks in July 1990 and was a top-10 hit also in Belgium, Ireland, Luxembourg and the United Kingdom.
 In the latter country, it peaked at number two during its eighth week on the UK Singles Chart, on 6 May 1990, and stayed within the UK chart for 16 weeks.
 "Dirty Cash" also was a top 20-hit in Austria, Switzerland and West Germany.
 On the Eurochart Hot 100, it peaked at number seven on 19 May, after four weeks on the chart.

-Outside Europe, the single reached number one on both the US Billboard Dance Club Play and 12-inch Singles Sales charts and the Canadian RPM Dance chart, as well as reaching number 25 on the Billboard Hot 100.
+Outside Europe, the single reached number one on both the US Billboard Dance Club Play and 12-inch Singles Sales charts and the Canadian RPM Dance chart, as well as reaching numbers 23 and 25 on the Cash Box Top 100 and Billboard Hot 100.
 In Oceania, it charted in Australia and New Zealand, peaking at numbers 18 and 34, respectively.
+And in West Asia, it reached number two in Israel, in its third week on the chart, on 10 June, 1990.
+It spent seven weeks inside the Israeli top 30.
 "Dirty Cash" received a silver certification in the UK after 200,000 singles were sold there.